 If you are aged 65 years and over, you are not eligible to access the National Disability Insurance Scheme (NDIS).
 If you are aged 65 years and over, and you currently receive disability supports, you will not be disadvantaged.
 You will continue to receive supports that achieve similar outcomes to those you currently receive.

-What happens to my supports if I am aged 65 years or over when the NDIS rolls out in my area?
+What happens to my supports if I am aged 65 years or over?

 The National Disability Insurance Agency (NDIA) is the agency responsible for determining NDIS eligibility.
 To become an NDIS participant, you must meet residency and disability or early intervention access requirements and be under 65 years when you enter the NDIS.